 Key Area of Focus Proposed Actions Progress 1.
-Audit recommendations: Develop Corporate Plan, to underpin Corporate Strategy Development of new performance management framework, including Service Delivery Plan and Key Performance Indicators linked to new Corporate Plan.
-Complete, approved by Council September 2020 A revised set of performance indicators with a new style of performance report has been established 2.
+Audit recommendations: Managers to ensure compliance with agreed timescales to implement recommendations.
+COMPLETE Level 1 & 2 recommendations to be monitored and reported quarterly to Audit Committees.
+Managers to give feedback where there has been an unacceptable delay.
+Reported by Internal Audit at each Audit Committee All recommendations to be reported quarterly to Council Management Team.
+Managers to give feedback where there has been an unacceptable delay Reporting began in October 2021 2.
 Procurement and contract management.
 Compliance with new strategy for procurement and contract management.
 IN PROGRESS C/F to 2022/23 Revised Procurement and Contract Management Strategy presented at Commissioning Board on the 3rd February 2022 followed by Audit Committees at all Councils.
 Cabinet asked for further development of the Strategy in relation to addressing the climate emergency.
 Training will be provided to ensure compliance.
 Ensure all contract conditions are being monitored and fulfilled.
 C/F TO 2022/2023 A training plan is currently being developed internally.
 Financial management training to cover procurement and commissioning.
 COMPLETE Financial management guidance included in 2022/2023 budget packs 3.
 Constitution and schemes of delegation.
 Schemes of delegation to be updated.
 COMPLETE Non-Exec Officer Scheme of delegation, Responsibility for Functions, Finance Rules and Planning Protocol updated and approved.
 Training to be provided where appropriate for Officers given delegated authority.
-COMPLETE No longer required
+COMPLETE No longer required A training programme for Members to be developed.
+C/F TO 2022/2023